oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 In this example the profile has previously been imported into the trestle directory.
 The profile itself must be in the trestle directory, but the imported catalogs and profiles may be URI's with href's as described below.

-The `-s --section` argument specifies the name of Parts in the control for which the corresponding prose should be included in the control's markdown file.
+The `-s --sections` argument specifies the name of Parts in the control for which the corresponding prose should be included in the control's markdown file.
 The concept is the same as above with `profile` tools, but it also serves a role of filtering the guidance and possibly changing the titles for those sections in the markdown.

 The generated markdown output will be placed in the trestle subdirectory `my_ssp` with a subdirectory for each control group.